-When determining the costs to be included in the per pupil calculations, the department gave careful consideration to what per pupil calculations would be meaningful to the reader as well as what costs could bias the comparison between districts.
-Only those costs that are considered similar among districts are included in the per pupil calculations.
-Those costs that are somewhat unique to certain districts or differ based on circumstance have been excluded.
-Examples of excluded costs are those expenditures funded by restricted grants, TPAF, tuition payments to other districts and private schools, debt service expenditures and the principal and interest payments for the lease purchase of land and buildings.
-It was impossible for the department to identify and limit the impact of unique circumstances in school districts that may increase per pupil cost calculations (i.e. the magnet school run by Ridgefield Boro in Bergen County which provides high cost special education programs, including one for students with autism; shared services where one district provides the service and shows the cost as an expenditure but does not have the students in its on roll count).
-These additional costs are often supported by tuition and other such miscellaneous revenues and represent consolidated service efforts, which provide services to all parties involved.
-The department encourages such efforts.
+When determining the costs to be included in the per pupil calculations, the Department gave careful consideration to what per pupil calculations would be meaningful to the reader as well as what costs could bias the comparison among districts.
+Only those costs that were considered to be similar among districts were included in the per pupil calculations.
+Costs that are somewhat unique to certain districts or differ based on circumstance were excluded.
+Examples of excluded costs are those expenditures funded by restricted grants, Teachers' Pension and Annuity Fund (TPAF), tuition payments to other districts and private schools, debt service expenditures and the principal and interest payments for the lease purchase of land and buildings.
+It was impossible for the Department to identify and limit the impact of unique circumstances in school districts that may increase per pupil cost calculations (i.e. the magnet school run by Ridgefield Borough in Bergen County that provides high cost special education programs or shared services where one district provides the service and shows the cost as an expenditure but does not have the students in its on roll count).
+These additional costs are often supported by tuition or similar payments.
+The Department encourages such arrangements; however, there is no feasible mechanism for allocating the actual cost of providing the services across all participant districts.

-For each per pupil cost indicator presented on the following pages, the 2003-04 per pupil cost represents the total audited expenditures in the applicable categories as explained in the indicator description divided by the average daily enrollment for the 2003-04 school year.
-The 2004-05 per pupil cost represents the total audited expenditures in the applicable categories divided by the average daily enrollment for the 2004-05 school year.
-The 2005-06 per pupil cost represents the total budgeted appropriations in the applicable categories divided by the projected total pupils on roll as of October 15, 2005.
-Districts are ranked low to high for each of the three years.
-The districts are listed alphabetically in county-district order within their grouping.
-Each component per pupil cost as a percentage of total per pupil cost is shown for each of the three years presented.
-For those indicators comprising salaries and benefits, the percentage of the salaries and benefits per pupil cost to the related total component per pupil cost for each of the three years presented is also shown.
+For each per pupil cost indicator presented on the following pages, the 2004-05 per pupil cost represents the total audited expenditures in the applicable categories as explained in the indicator description divided by the average daily enrollment for the 2004-05 school year.
+The 2005-06 per pupil cost represents the total audited expenditures in the applicable categories divided by the average daily enrollment for the 2005-06 school year.
+The 2006-07 per pupil cost represents the total budgeted appropriations in the applicable categories divided by the projected total pupils on roll as of October 13, 2006.
+Each sub-component of the total comparative cost is shown as a percentage of the total comparative cost.
+Similarly, indicators that include salary and benefits are shown as a percentage of the total comparative per pupil cost.
 The information for the staffing indicators is derived from the Fall Survey reports.
-The indicators differ from those published in the 2005 Report Card in that faculty is separated between classroom teachers and educational support staff.
-In addition, ratios for staffing indicators use student enrollment counts as listed on the Application for State School Aid as of October

-15, 2005 in lieu of the student enrollment counts used in the Report Card from the Fall Survey as of October 15, 2005.
-Both student counts should be the same.
+The indicators differ from those published in the 2006 School Report Card in that faculty is separated between classroom teachers and educational support staff.
+In addition, ratios for staffing indicators use student enrollment counts as listed on the Application for State School Aid as of October 13, 2006 instead of the student enrollment counts used in the Report Card from the Fall Survey as of October 13, 2006.

-Separate schedules "Summary of 2003-04 Actual Totals", "Summary of 2004-05 Actual Totals", and "Summary of 2005-06 Original Budgeted Totals" are included in this document to give the reader a summary of the various pieces of a district's fund budget for each of the three years.
-For simplicity, only the total costs for each indicator are presented along with the average daily enrollments.
+Three separate schedules titled "Summary of 2004-05 Actual Totals", "Summary of 2005-06 Actual Totals", and "Summary of 2006-07 Original Budgeted Totals" are included in this document to give the reader a summary of the various pieces of a district's fund budget for each of the three years.
+For simplicity, only the total costs for each indicator are presented along with the enrollment data.